Seychelles Tours & Holidays

 Drinking tap water isn't recommended in the Seychelles.
 For environmental reasons, try to avoid buying bottled water.
 Instead, fill a reusable water bottle or canteen with filtered water.
 Ask your leader where filtered water can be found – some places you stay may have drinking water available.

 The euro is the standard currency onboard adventure cruises.
 Visa, Mastercard and American Express are all accepted for settling your ship board account.
-It is wise to travel with sufficient cash (in local currency) to pay for shopping on the island and for incidentals such as shipboard items, airports taxes and taxis.
+It is wise to travel with sufficient cash (in local currency) to pay for shopping on the island and for incidentals such as shipboard items, airport taxes and taxis.

 Major credit cards are usually accepted by large hotels and western-style restaurants throughout the Seychelles.
 Ensure you have adequate cash to cover purchases where credit is unavailable.